the a-z of art basel miami beach 2015

-E is for Elliphant: One of our favorite Scandi singers will perform at an event benefitting nonprofit organization Water For People on December 3 at the Delano Hotel in South Beach.
+E is for Elliphant: One of our favourite Scandi singers will perform at an event benefitting non-profit organisation Water For People on December 3 at the Delano Hotel in South Beach.
 Before the show, press rewind on Elliphant's i-D-produced video for Purple Light.

 F is for Fashion: Fendi celebrates the opening of a new outpost in Miami's design district with a DJ sesh from Solange while its creative director, Karl Lagerfeld, is the subject of a mini retrospective at the Villa Casa Casuarina.
 Loewe will open a group show titled Close Encounters at its design district store, while Louis Vuitton will present a collection of foldable furniture at it new home nearby.
 And, of course, our longtime pal Jeremy Scott is set to throw another one of his famously fun arty parties at The Hall Hotel's Surf Lodge.
 Will it outdo last year's Barbie Dream House fete?
 We'll see...

 G is for Gnarly: Be sure to check out the MoMA design store's Skateroom, a collaborative pop up shop with the Andy Warhol Foundation that sees limited edition skate decks featuring a few of Warhol's most iconic prints.